xu2xulim/Trello-MirrorSync/README.md

 **Update** Trello not returning {httpresponse} correctly : Apr 2, 2022.

-- Uses Trello automation to create a copy of the card and /setup to create the create_webhooks (**Preferred**) `copy the card without comments to the top of list "Up Next" on board "Dojo 1", and post to url "https://25puys.deta.dev/setup" with payload "{"card_id" : "{triggercardidlong}", "alt_card_id" : "{copycardidlong}"}"`
+- Uses Trello automation to create a copy of the card and /setup to create the create_webhooks (**Preferred**) `copy the card without comments to the top of list "Up Next" on board "Dojo 1", and post to url "https://25puys.deta.dev/setup" with payload "{"card_id" : "{triggercardidlong}", "alt_card_id" : "{copycardidlong}"}" , find a card with link "{triggercardlink}", and add the clock sticker to the card`

+In the above example, a sticker added to the primary card.